ToNi3141/Rasterix/README.md

 `RasterixEF`: The performance of this variant heavily depends on the performance of your memory subsystem since all framebuffers are on your system memory (typically DRAM).
 While the latency is not really important for the performance but the the number of memory request the system can execute, is even more.
 This is especially in the Xilinx MIG a big bottleneck for this design (because of this, it is around two times slower that the `RasterixIF`).
 Contrary to the `RasterixIF`, it don't uses FPGA memory resources for the framebuffers.
 They are free for other designs, but it needs a bit more additional logic to handle the memory requests.

 # Working Games
-Tested games are tuxracer (please see https://github.com/ToNi3141/tuxracer.git and the Branch `RasterixPort`)
+Tested games are tuxracer (please see https://github.com/ToNi3141/tuxracer.git and the Branch `RasterixPort`), Quake 3 Arena with SDL2 and glX (https://github.com/ToNi3141/Quake3e) and others.

 ![race screenshot](screenshots/tuxracerRaceStart.png)

-and under Windows Warcraft 3 (with WGL).
+Warcraft 3 (with WGL) under windows is also working.

 # Checkout Repository
 Use the following commands to checkout the repository: